 Sharing of Food

-While wedding cakes are a Western touch, Filipino brides and grooms would sometimes share their first slice with their parents and elders.
+While wedding cakes are a Western touch, Filipino couples would sometimes share their first slice with their parents and elders.
 This extends their shared responsibilities and guidance over the newlyweds.
 In some regions, little portions of the wedding dishes are offered to deceased relatives in a solemn ceremony that occurs immediately after the wedding feast, or the day after the wedding itself.

 In some Filipino weddings, the newlyweds would perform traditional dances for their guests.
 Examples include the Pangalay, a colorful and elaborate wedding dance performed in some Filipino-Muslim weddings, and the Salidsid (pictured), a playful courtship dance by the Kalinga people of the Northern Philippines.